GSA-TTS/FAC/docs/agile-process.md

 ### Overview

-There is a [high-level roadmap](https://github.com/GSA-TTS/FAC/blob/main/docs/product/roadmap.md) that the product and design team distills down to actionable tasks at the beginning of each sprint.
-Design, engineering and product work is tracked on the [FAC Task Tracking board](https://github.com/GSA-TTS/FAC/projects/1) in Github.
+There is a [high-level roadmap](https://github.com/GSA-TTS/FAC/blob/main/docs/product/roadmap.md) containing Milestones that the product and design team distills down to actionable tasks at the beginning of each sprint.
+Design, engineering and product work is tracked on the [FAC Task Tracking board](https://github.com/GSA-TTS/FAC/projects/1) in Github with corrosponding roadmap Milestones.

 ### Creating issues